-Do you know what the first steps to having an incredible hunting dog are?
+Do you know the first steps to have an incredible hunting dog?

 One of the first steps is finding the right breeder for you.